 Documenting the lifespan of each device as well as its purpose and ownership can help to improve the security of your IT environment.

 Lost or stolen data-bearing assets can pose a major threat to your business if they fall into the wrong hands.

 Not only could a misplaced company device lead to data loss for the employee but critical business information can be lost too.

 46.5% of enterprises that allow employee-owned devices to access their network have experienced a data breach.

 4. Securely dispose of IT assets to remove the risk of cyber-security threats

 Don’t be encouraged to stockpile redundant IT equipment – always ensure devices at end-of-life are securely disposed of via an approved IT Asset Disposal provider.

-At S2S, we can provide a reliable and eco-friendly solution for your redundant electronic equipment.
-Feel free to contact our team at 01709 878 878 or request an IT collection here.
+S2S Group can provide a reliable and eco-friendly solution for your redundant electronic equipment.
+Feel free to contact the team at 01709 878 878 or request an IT collection here.